Compound USD Coin (CUSDC) Hits Self Reported Market Cap of $608.96 Million

-Compound USD Coin (CUSDC) traded flat against the U.S. dollar during the 1-day period ending at 15:00 PM E.T. on November 10th.
-Compound USD Coin has a market capitalization of $608.96 million and $5.04 million worth of Compound USD Coin was traded on exchanges in the last 24 hours.
-One Compound USD Coin token can currently be purchased for about $0.0229 or 0.00000078 BTC on popular exchanges.
-During the last seven days, Compound USD Coin has traded flat against the U.S. dollar.
+Compound USD Coin (CUSDC) traded flat against the U.S. dollar during the 24-hour period ending at 15:00 PM E.T. on November 13th.
+During the last week, Compound USD Coin has traded flat against the U.S. dollar.
+Compound USD Coin has a total market capitalization of $608.96 million and $5.04 million worth of Compound USD Coin was traded on exchanges in the last day.
+One Compound USD Coin token can currently be purchased for about $0.0229 or 0.00000078 BTC on major cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.